Codexshaper/docs/framework/Widgets/general-elements/image-box.md

 # Image Box

-This widget allows you to create and customizeable content with Image.
+This widget allows you to create and customizable content with Image.
 Navigate to the page you want to edit and open it in **Elementor edit mode**.
 Find the **CMF Image Box** in the Elementor panel.
 Drag and drop it into the desired section of your page.

 ## Customize the Content